 Adapted from here and there, including Saveur, Food Network.

-For the Beef Patties:
+Ingredients, for the Beef Patties:

 2 lbs lean ground beef